 Figure 6: Zoom part of CrowdRun sequence.
-Original (top), decoded + film grain estimation and synthesis (middle), decoded only (bottom)
+Original (top), decoded + film grain estimation and synthesis (middle), decoded only (bottom).
+Qp=37 and randomaccess is used.

 Conclusion

 As film grain is becoming particularly interesting for video compression community, we propose to include the presented software and frequency filtering model for further use in VTM.
 Note that the method is simple but effective, and both estimation and synthesis can be done in an efficient manner (for example, by re-using MCTF or VVC’s core transform).
 Also, important aspect is that this method is bit-exact.
 During our simulations it was observed that simulated film grain can hide compression artefacts.